 An Introduction to Spatial Epidemiology

-My intent is to present a relatively brief, hopefully non-jargony overview of how practicing epidemiologists can apply some open-source, but extremely powerful, spatial analytic tools.
-For the short-term, the material is directed toward an epidemiology methods class that I will be teaching starting the spring 2012 semester.
-For the longer term, I hope to provide some guidance to practicing epidemiologists who may not have had much opportunity to incorporate spatial methods into their usual practice.
-I try to define terms and concepts as simply as possible or at least simply enough so that I understand them.
-I try to provide enough examples and code so that someone with at least a master's degree level of training in epidemiology can start applying these tools almost immediately to their own data and problems.
+My intent is to present a relatively brief, hopefully not overly jargony overview of how practicing epidemiologists can apply some open-source, but extremely powerful, spatial analytic tools.
+For the short-term, the material is directed toward a doctoral-level epidemiology methods class that I teach, but I hope it may also provide some guidance to practicing epidemiologists, particularly injury epidemiologists, who may not have had much opportunity to incorporate spatial methods into their usual practice.
+I make and effort to define terms and concepts as simply as possible or at least simply enough so that I understand them., and try to provide enough examples and code so that someone with at least a master's degree level of training in epidemiology can start applying these tools almost immediately to their own data and problems.

 The material is unapologetically based on the kinds of issues and topics which interest me, and which I've spent some time working on.
 You will find a lot of references to trauma and injury.
 You will find a lot of ecological or areal analyses.
 You will not find much, if anything, about geostatistics.
 This is the application of spatial statistics to interpolate and predict values and includes topics like kriging.
 It is simply not something with which I’ve had to deal in my in my epidemiological work.
 Similarly, I consider point process analysis another highly specialized topic that I've not had to apply in my practice.
 If confronted with such data, I would likely seek help and collaboration from a `real’ medical geographer or spatial analyst.
 It is though a topic to which epidemiologists are likely to see reference, so I've tried to perform due diligence and included some information and an example later in these notes.